 Males tend to grow taller and lankier if neutered early due to the lack of testosterone.

-We feel that waiting to spay/neuter outweighs the new research findings and hope you will consider the health advantages to make an informative decision.
+We feel that waiting to spay/neuter is beneficial for health and longevity.
+There are many articles online so please do research to learn more or speak to us directly.
+We hope you will consider the health advantages to make an informative decision.